Velux Skylight Poplar Bluff Mo

 Style Accent.

-Skylights can affect a home’s interior design like no other element, including an unanticipated punch in stairways or home offices or by providing a centerpiece in living rooms and kitchens.
+Skylights can affect a home’s interior design like no other element, adding an unexpected punch in stairs or home offices or by offering a focal point in living rooms and kitchens.

 Consistent Light vs. Windows’ Light.